jyaymie/siftora-frontend/README.md

 ## 👩‍💻 Technologies

-This frontend React application utilizes JSX, React-Bootstrap, React Router, a custom React hook, localStorage, and Axios.
+This frontend React application utilizes JSX, React-Bootstrap, React Router, a custom React hook, localStorage, as well as Axios (for fetching data from the [Siftora API](https://github.com/jyaymie/siftora-backend)).

 ## 🛠 Installation